N3BB3Z4R/fortune-wheel-game/README.md

-# Wheel of Fortune Game (made with ReactJS-TS-TailwindCSS)
+# Wheel of Fortune Game

 ![Wheel of Fortune Screenshot](screenshot.png)